 Launched in 2017, the Washington, D.C.
 Policy and Advocacy Fly-In is part of the UA School of Social Work’s Washington, D.C.
 Internship Program.
 The Fly-In is a two-day, in depth field experience in policy research, analysis, and advocacy.
 Students are trained in policy analysis and advocacy with speakers from the National Association of Social Workers, the Council on Social Work Education, First Focus, the Child Welfare League of America, and other experts from policy and advocacy agencies.
 Each student has two scheduled meetings with Congress members to advocate for specific legislation.
 In 2018, 70 students participated from The University of Alabama, The University of Alabama at Birmingham, The University of Alabama at Huntsville, and The Ohio State University.

 *The School of Social Work has generously agreed to cover the $330 registration fee for any student who is accepted into the D.C.
 Fly In program and is currently enrolled in one of the University of Alabama School of Social Work degree programs.

 Through the generosity of alumni, donors and The School of Social Work, the following scholarships and stipends are available for the Washington, DC program:

 Welcome to The University of Alabama School of Social Work International Field Placement Program!
 International field placements can serve as one of the most transformative learning opportunities that a student can experience.

-Helping students access and process these experiences serves as one of the central aims of The University of Alabama International Programs Office.
+Helping students access and process these experiences serves as one of the central aims of the School’s Coordinator of International Programs.
 The School of Social Work works closely with The Capstone International Center to help provide students with a rewarding experience that gives them a global perspective of the social work profession.

-For questions about the international application process and international field placements, contact Debra Nelson-Gardell, associate professor and coordinator of international programs, at firstname.lastname@example.org or email@example.com.
+For questions about the international application process and international field placements, contact Debra Nelson-Gardell, associate professor and coordinator of international programs, at 205/348-2990 or firstname.lastname@example.org.